gSchool/usaa-preassessment-block/pre-assessment-survey.md

 I pair program with another developer (two keyboards, two mice):
 ##### !end-question
 ##### !options
-* Exclusively
+* exclusively
-* For some time every day
+* for some time every day
-* More than twice per week
+* more than twice per week
-* More than twice per month
+* more than twice per month
-* Fewer than twice a month
+* fewer than twice a month
 ##### !end-options
 ##### !answer
 Exclusively